symfony-cmf/routing-bundle/README.md

 ### Customize

-You can add more ControllerResolverInterface implementations if you have a case not handled by the provided ones.
+You can add more ControllerMapperInterface implementations if you have a case not handled by the provided ones.

 If you use an ODM / ORM different to PHPCR-ODM, you probably need to specify